OECDDevCentreAfrica/AfDD2019Data/README.md

 # AfDD2019Data
-Data files from the AfDD2019 Project
+Data files from the Statistical Annex to the Africa's Development Dynamics 2019 Report

+Data files published in March, 2020 are available for download here.